-Once the Greek Army had retreated, the Turkish troops entered the city from the west side of the beach that stretched the entire length of the city; in a short time they had placed themselves along its entire length to its end, or Punta (otherwise known as Alsancak), an area that extended to the northern end of the waterfront — where only ethnic Greeks lived.
+Once the Greek Army had retreated, the Turkish troops entered the city from the west side of the beach that stretched the entire length of the city; in a short time, they had placed themselves along its entire length to its end, or Punta (otherwise known as Alsancak), an area that extended to the northern end of the waterfront where only ethnic Greeks lived.

 Kemal Ataturk, the leader of the Turkish troops, was a firebrand who made it known that he wanted to be called the founder of “New Islam.”
-It was ironic, however, that he actually had been born in Greece, in the ancient city of Thessaloniki, and in previous years he had pretended that Greece was his friend.
+It was ironic, however, that he had actually been born in Greece in the ancient city of Thessaloniki, and in previous years, he had pretended that Greece was his friend.

-In fact, he had visited Athens with great ceremony and had even attended a theatrical performance starring the well-known actress of the time Zozo Dalmas — with whom he began a relationship — later taking her back to the Dolmabahce Palace in Istanbul.
+In fact, he had visited Athens with great ceremony and had even attended a theatrical performance starring the well-known actress of the time, Zozo Dalmas, with whom he began a relationship—later taking her back to the Dolmabahce Palace in Istanbul.

 The end of peace

 The peace that had reigned there was soon to be broken forever, and the events took place at breakneck speed.
-Within hours, Turkish soldiers, for no apparent reason, began to act with violence against the Armenian merchants along the coast, destroying and looting their shops.
+Within hours, Turkish soldiers, for no apparent reason, began to act with violence against Armenian merchants along the coast, destroying and looting their shops.

 Seeing the commotion, the captain of an American ship disembarked and asked the Turkish soldiers what they were doing.
 They replied that they had orders to expel Armenians from the city.
 The American captain then simply turned around and returned to his ship, not wanting to oppose Ataturk’s orders.

 It was just the Armenians at first.
-Yet, the next day, eyewitnesses from the American Institute saw Turkish soldiers throwing lighted torches and pouring cans of gasoline indiscriminately into homes in the Paradise area of the city, where the mansions of wealthy Greeks and Armenians stood.
+Yet, the following day, eyewitnesses from the American Institute saw Turkish soldiers throwing lighted torches and pouring cans of gasoline indiscriminately into homes in the Paradise area of the city, where the mansions of wealthy Greeks and Armenians stood.

 In the end, the only neighborhood that remained untouched by the arsonists was that of the Turks.

 That same night, the horrified residents left their torched houses.
 The order from above was that they should remove themselves by any means possible and empty Smyrna completely.
-Carrying very few belongings, Greeks flocked to the port, some to the ships, others to the Paradise area to find refuge in foreign schools, clubs and consulates.
+Carrying very few belongings, Greeks flocked to the port, some to the ships, others to the Paradise area to find refuge in foreign schools, clubs, and consulates.

 By that night, the entire city had surrendered to the blazes set by the Turks.
-Angry orange flames lit up the remaining buildings in the once-beautiful city, while smoke made it impossible to breathe.
+Angry, orange flames lit up the remaining buildings in the once-beautiful city while smoke made it impossible to breathe.

-The ornate waterfront buildings were burning, shops were shrouded in flames, and Alsancak Beach was engulfed in black sheets of smoke, while people crowded onto the docks trying desperately to embark on any ship that would take them away from the inferno.
+The ornate waterfront buildings were burning, shops were shrouded in flames, and Alsancak Beach was engulfed in black sheets of smoke while people crowded onto the docks trying desperately to embark on any ship that would take them away from the inferno.

-The Allied sailors and soldiers watched the Turkish troops unleash their hate on the non-Turkish residents — but did nothing to intervene in the atrocity.
+The Allied sailors and soldiers watched the Turkish troops unleash their hate on the non-Turkish residents, but did nothing to intervene in the atrocity.
 Thousands of people had gathered at the port, leaning for support against the belongings they managed to carry with them.

 Terrified, exhausted, and helpless, they watched with the fear of death in their eyes the city they had built being completely destroyed by the barbaric invaders.
 They knew that those who stayed behind would surely die.

-Smyrna a ghost town
+Smyrna, a ghost town